rnop/tenant-support-agent/README.md

 ## Ingestion

-**Ingestion** reads `data/manifest.json` and `scripts/build_manifest.py` that loads txt, md, pdf and docx files, strips repeated page headers and footers, splits documents at their section headings, and stores the chunks with nine filterable metadata columns in PostgreSQL.
+**Ingestion** (`app/ingest.py`) reads `data/manifest.json`, which `scripts/build_manifest.py` builds from the raw document metadata.
+It loads the txt, md, pdf and docx files, strips repeated page headers and footers, splits documents at their section headings, and stores the chunks with nine filterable metadata columns in PostgreSQL.
 Re-running ingestion replaces the property's chunks rather than duplicating them.

 ## Evaluation